sjlearmonth/100-Days-of-Code---The-Complete-Python-Pro-Bootcamp/README.md

 This repository contains all of my Python programming attempts of the Python coding challenges set in the course 100 Days of Code: The Complete Python Pro Bootcamp by instructor Dr. Angela Yu published on [Udemy](https://www.udemy.com).

 The repository is structured by having 100 directories, one for each of the 100 days of coding in the course.
-So the first day's coding challenge solution is contained in the directory ```Day-001```.
+So the first day's coding challenge solution is contained in the directory ```Day-001``` the second day's coding challenge solution is contained in the directory ```Day-002``` and so on up to the last day's coding challenge solution in the directory ```Day-100```.
 Each directory contains a README.MD file which describes the project for that particular day of coding in the course.

+### Motivation

+My personal motivation for studying this course is to learn new skills in Python programming and development and ultimately use my skills to become a Machine Learning Engineer using Python to develop software systems and applications in industry.

+I have previously held positions in industry as a DSP (Digital Signal Processing) Engineer where I designed, developed, implemented, tested and deployed DSP software solutions for GSM basestation, GSM mobile handset and satellite demodulator systems.
+I took a career break to care for my wife who suffered a stroke and subsequently became disabled however I am now ready and available to resume my career as a Machine Learning Engineer working remotely from home for any employer in the world who embraces the exciting future that lies ahead in Machine Learning.